 The Blue Salt Road

-In 2018 following on from the success of "A Pocketful of Crows", Joanne Harris and her publisher Orion, created a second book, The Blue Salt Road, once again based upon an original English "Child Ballads" story.
-Again Orion commissioned Bonnie Helen Hawkins to draw the 24 black and white pencil illustrations to feature in the book, plue end pages.
+In 2018 following the success of "A Pocketful of Crows", Joanne Harris created a second stunning novella and once again asked me to illustrate it.
+For The Blue Salt Road I drew 24 black and white pencil illustrations plus end pages.

 What the critics say...

 The Bath Magazine, December 2018 issue.